How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 Can I see myself in similar styled photos?

-Would I feel comfortable with the photographer being around throughout our wedding day?
+Would I feel comfortable with this photographer being around throughout our wedding day?

 Use Your Photographer

-Once you’ve chosen them, use them.
+Once you’ve chosen your photographer, use them.
 They’ll be experienced in all aspects of the wedding day so ask questions, listen to their suggestions and value their opinion.

 Remember they are the professional…